meetecho/janus-gateway/README.md

 will overwrite any configuration file you may have modified in the meanwhile.

-If you're not interested in Data Channels, WebSockets, MQTT and/or RabbitMQ (or you don't care about either of them) you can disable them when
+If you're installed the above libraries but are not interested in Data Channels, WebSockets, MQTT and/or RabbitMQ (or you don't care about any of them), you can disable them when configuring:
-configuring:

 	./configure --disable-websockets --disable-data-channels --disable-rabbitmq --disable-mqtt

+If the libraries are not installed, instead, no need to manually disable them, as the configure script will skip them automatically and disable the related features by itself.
+A summary of what's going to be built will always appear after you do a configure, allowing you to double check if what you need and don't need is there.

 If Doxygen and graphviz are available, the process can also build the documentation for you.
 By default the compilation process will not try